1960s insurgency in Balochistan: Parrari

 Parrari or Parari was a terrorist outfit founded by Sher Mohammad Marri in the 1962.
 The outfit was responsible for series of attacks against Pakistani civilians and security forces.
-The outfit continued its attacks until 1969.Sher Mohammad Marri was the first Baloch to use the tactics of modern guerrilla warfare against the government.
+The outfit continued its attacks until 1969.
+Sher Mohammad Marri was the first Baloch to use the tactics of modern guerrilla warfare against the government.
 In early 1960s his Parari fighters attacked the Pakistani Armed Forces in the Marri area and in Jahlawan under Mir Ali Muhammad Mengal.
 This campaign came to an end in 1967 with the declaration of a general amnesty.

 Bugti militia

-Bugti militia also actively partook in this conflict against Pakistan armed forces.
+Bugti militia also actively partook in this conflict against the Pakistan Armed Forces.

 BLF

-Balochistan Liberation Front the group was founded by Jumma Khan in 1964 in Damascus, and played an important role in the 1968–1973 insurgency in Sistan and Baluchestan province of Iran which ultimately spilled over into Pakistan with BLF launching raids on Pakistani outposts.
-Iraq openly and quite actively supported this group against Pakistan and Iran by providing financial support, weapons and training which ultimately led to 1973 raid on the Iraqi embassy in Pakistan.
+Balochistan Liberation Front the group was founded by Jumma Khan Marri in 1964 in Damascus, and played an important role in the 1963–1969 in Sistan and Baluchestan province of Iran, which had ultimately spilled over into Pakistani Balochistan, because of BLF launching raids on Pakistani outposts.
+It had also participated in the 1973–1977 insurgency.
+Iraq openly and quite actively supported the group against Pakistan and Iran by providing financial support, weapons and training which led to 1973 raid on the Iraqi embassy in Pakistan.
 Syria also provided support to this group.